 What is EMDR

-and how can it help resolve trauma?
+and how can it help resolve trauma and other symptoms?

 Eye Movement Desensitization and Reprocessing (EMDR) therapy is a well-studied and proven psychotherapy method provided by licensed mental health counselors.
 This type of therapy allows the brain to engage in a natural healing process through bilateral stimulation or side-to-side eye movement.
 EMDR does not require the traditional conversation about thoughts, emotions, or behaviors around distressing concerns.
 It is designed to help individuals process suppressed traumas on a deeper physiological level.
 Through the initiation of eye movements, the brain will reorganize negative memories and reduce the associated stress.
 This reconstruction of thinking allows for more positive feelings to rise to the surface of one’s mind.